mgreenig/ClueDo/README.md

 python PlayGame.py
 ```

-You will receive the following prompt, asking a player to be selected:
+You will receive the following prompt, asking for participating characters to be selected:

 ``` console
 ?
 Which characters are playing?  (<up>, <down> to move, <space> to select, <a> to toggle, <i> to invert)